Tat1/colours-demo/README.md

 }
 ```
 ---
+### Game

 Next step was to change it into an interactive puzzle colour game.
-I finally got the basics of moving each of the cirlces individually and changing each of their colours.
+I finally got the basics of moving each of the cirlces individually and changing each of their colours individually.
-I made the two main colours red and green and the point is to get all of the colours to turn into the green colour.
+I made the two main colours, red and green, and the point is to get all of the colours to turn into the green colour.

 ![screen grab](https://github.com/Tat1/colours-demo/blob/master/Screen%20Shot%202017-12-11%20at%2022.22.26.png)
 ![screen grab](https://github.com/Tat1/colours-demo/blob/master/Screen%20Shot%202017-12-11%20at%2022.22.47.png)